Penalizing Length: Uncovering Systematic Bias in Quality Estimation Metrics: Measuring Length Bias in QE Metrics

 \subsection{Bias in Error Type and Severity}

-The preceding experiments show that length bias exists relative to source text length.
-What remains unclear, however, is whether this bias persists when translations contain explicit errors.
-To address this question, we further investigate whether the bias interacts with specific combinations of error severity and error type.
-Accordingly, we design a follow-up experiment introducing four controlled categories of errors.
-Building on the setup described in Section~\ref{main-experiment_data-filtering}, we modify the first segment of each passage by inserting one of the following: (a) a major accuracy error, (b) a major fluency error, (c) a minor accuracy error, or (d) a minor fluency error.
-The formal definitions of these error types, along with the few-shot examples used for prompting, are provided in Appendix~\ref{appendix:error_type_and_severity}.
-We then evaluate the resulting passages using \metricx and Gemini-based AutoMQM.
-For simplicity, we report results for English–German and English–Chinese in Figures~\ref{fig:metricx_error-type} and~\ref{fig:gemini-automqm_error-type}.
+The preceding experiments establish length bias on error-free translations.
+We next investigate whether this bias persists when translations contain explicit errors, and whether it interacts with error severity and type.
+Building on the setup in Section~\ref{main-experiment_data-filtering}, we modify the first segment of each passage by inserting one of four controlled error categories: (a) major accuracy, (b) major fluency, (c) minor accuracy, or (d) minor fluency.
+Error definitions and few-shot prompts are provided in Appendix~\ref{appendix:error_type_and_severity}.
+We evaluate using \metricx and Gemini AutoMQM and report results for EN-DE and EN-ZH in Figures~\ref{fig:metricx_error-type} and~\ref{fig:gemini-automqm_error-type}.

-For the regression-based metric, we find that inserting a major error in the first segment tends to reduce score fluctuations as additional error-free segments are appended.
-In contrast, inserting a minor error has little influence on the existing length bias.
-This difference likely arises because major errors provide a strong signal that outweighs the effect of length bias by delineating a clearer boundary between erroneous and correct sentences, whereas minor errors contribute substantially weaker cues.
-Conversely, for the AutoMQM-based metric, the results suggest no consistent bias with respect to error severity.
-Finally, across both metrics, fluency errors appear to have a smaller impact on score changes than accuracy errors.
-A plausible explanation is that metrics are generally more sensitive to accuracy errors, while fluency errors are more subjective and tend to exhibit higher inter-rater disagreement in the training data.
+For \metricx, inserting a major error in the first segment reduces score fluctuations as additional error-free segments are appended, whereas inserting a minor error has little influence on the existing length bias.
+Major errors provide a strong signal that outweighs the length effect, delineating a clearer boundary between erroneous and correct content; minor errors contribute substantially weaker cues.
+For Gemini-based AutoMQM, the results show no consistent interaction between length bias and error severity.
+Across both metrics, fluency errors have a smaller impact on score changes than accuracy errors, consistent with the observation that metrics are generally more sensitive to accuracy errors, while fluency errors exhibit higher inter-rater disagreement in the training data.